-(TOPEKA) - Today the Kansas Board of Regents released the first annual report for the Kansas Nursing Initiative - a 10-year, \$30 million state funding and matching grant program that was approved by the State Legislature and signed into law by the Governor in 2006.
-The nursing initiative's goal is to combat Kansas' looming nursing shortage, and, in its first year, the program achieved the following results:
+These four awards supplement the already successful Kansas Nursing Initiative - a 10-year, \$30 million state funding and matching grant program that was approved by the Legislature and signed into law by the Governor in 2006.
+The nursing initiative's goal is to combat Kansas' looming nursing shortage; in its first year (FY 2007) the program achieved the following results:

-- 507 additional nursing students were admitted in FY 2007; - 28 full-time and 23 part-time additional nursing faculty were hired; - 53 Nurse Educator Service Scholarships were awarded; and - 27 human patient simulators were placed into nursing classrooms.
+- 507 additional nursing students were admitted; - 28 full-time and 23 part-time additional nursing faculty were hired; - 53 Nurse Educator Service Scholarships were awarded; and - 27 human patient simulators were placed into nursing classrooms.